openstack/neutron/doc/source/contributor/internals/quality_of_service.rst

   its own driver.
 The driver handles low level interaction with the underlying networking technology, while the QoS extension handles operations that are common to all agents.

+For L3 agent:

+* neutron.agent.l3.extensions.fip_qos
+  defines QoS L3 agent extension.
+It implements the L3 agent side of floating IP rate limit.
+For all routers, if floating IP has QoS ``bandwidth_limit`` rules, the corresponding TC filters will be added to the appropriate router device, depending on the router type.

 Agent backends